 What do you hope to accomplish by using sources?
 Some common reasons you might use sources in your own work include:

 Adapted from Yale College Writing Center's "Using Sources" webpage

-you'll want to see if certain types of sources are required or recommended by your instructor.
-Some professors require you to use only scholarly peer-reviewed journals, primary sources, newspapers, or books from the library, while others might leave things more open-ended.
+You'll want to see if certain types of sources are required or recommended by your instructor.
+Some professors require you to use only scholarly and/or peer-reviewed journals, primary sources, newspapers, or books from the library, while others might leave things more open-ended.

 Consider the types of evidence needed to answer your research question or make your argument.